Any-Bar/AnyBar/README.md

 ﻿# AnyBar

-📟 Customizable status & tool bar for Windows with community-made plugins
+Bring any bars like status, tool or command bar for your Windows!